Precise neural network computation with imprecise analog devices: Supplementary material

 \subsection{Training and evaluation details}

-The $196-100-50-10$ networks were trained on the \mnist and \tidigits datasets using the \textsc{adam} optimizer \cite{kingma2014adam} and the mean squared error as loss function.
-The low-precision training (three signed bits per synapse) was done using a high-precision store and low-precision activations in the manner of the method simultaneously described in \cite{stromatias2015robustness,courbariaux2014low}.
+The $196-100-50-10$ networks were trained on the \textsc{mnist} and \textsc{tidigits} datasets using the \textsc{adam} optimizer \cite{kingma2014adam} and the mean squared error as loss function.
+The low-precision training (three signed bits per synapse) was done using a high-precision store and low-precision activations in the manner of the method described in \cite{courbariaux2014low}.
 An L1 regularization scheme was applied to negative weights only to reduce the number of negative inputs to neurons, as they would slow down the circuits.
-The Keras software toolkit \cite{keras2015} was used to perform the training.
-A custom layer consisting of the parameterized activation function $f(x) = \max\{0, a\cdot Wx\}$ , using the extracted parameter $a$ was added and used to model the neuron activation function.

-Different sets of empirically found hyperparameters were used during training for the \mnist and \tidigits datasets.
-A reduced resolution version ($14\times14$ pixels) of the \mnist dataset was generated by identifying the 196 most active pixels (highest average value) in the dataset and only using those as input to the network.
+Different sets of empirically found hyperparameters were used during training for the \textsc{mnist} and \textsc{tidigits} datasets.
+A reduced resolution version ($14\times14$ pixels) of the \textsc{mnist} dataset was generated by identifying the 196 most active pixels (highest average value) in the dataset and only using those as input to the network.
 The single images were normalized to a mean pixel value of 0.04.
 The learning rate was set to 0.0065, the L1 penalty for negative weights was set to $10^{-6}$, and the networks were trained for 50 epochs with batch sizes of 200.